yasminGhazy/Training-Carousl/readme.md

 # Carousl #
 >
 > ## Body ##
->> - Slider show
+>> - 2 Slider show
 >> - Arrows to switch
 > ## Scenario ##
->> - Once document ready , first img in slider appear .
+>> - Once document ready , first img of each slider appears .
 >> - Right and left arrows to switch imgs.